Rheum palmatum

 Rheum palmatum is a species of flowering plant in the knotweed family Polygonaceae.
 It is commonly called Chinese rhubarb, ornamental rhubarb, Turkey rhubarb or East Indian rhubarb.

 Rheum palmatum is a herbaceous perennial related to the edible rhubarb.
 It is primarily used in traditional medicine, and as an ornamental subject in the garden.

 Taxonomy

 Agnia Losina-Losinskaja proposed classifying it in the section Palmata in the Flora SSSR in 1936.
 In the 1998 Flora Republicae popularis Sinicae A. R. Li maintains this classification for this species.

 Description

-Its lobed leaves are large, jagged and hand-shaped, growing in width to two feet.
+It is a perennial herbaceous plant growing to 1.5–2 m tall.
+Its lobed leaves are large, jagged and hand-shaped, growing to 40–60 cm wide and long, occasionally to 100 cm.
+The tiny pink flowers are in panicles up to 1.5 m tall.
 Chinese rhubarb has thick, deep roots.

 Similar species

 The species Rheum tanguticum is closely related to R. palmatum.

-R. palmatum can be distinguished from R. × hybridum, the garden rhubarb we eat, by size; while garden rhubarb only grows to a few feet in height, Chinese rhubarb can grow to six feet.
+R. palmatum can be distinguished from the garden rhubarb R. × hybridum, by size; while garden rhubarb only grows to around a metre in height, Chinese rhubarb can grow to two metres.